ju-lab/colon_LINE1/04_genomic_features_of_soL1Rs/README.md

 ./draw_genomic_distribution_plot.sh ${input_bed} ${output_pdf}
 ```

-If you run this command with input_bed file with 3 columns for chromosome, position1, position2, the distribution of variants is saved in the file named output_pdf.
+If you run this command with input_bed file with 3 columns for chromosome, position1, and position2, the distribution of variants is saved in the file named output_pdf.